faisalmustafa/data_visualization/index.md

                   Oman = '#7E38CA', Pakistan = '#AA4016', Samoa = '#00A08D', `Czech Rep.` = '#E7E5A0', UAE = '#FF6C9D' )
 ```

-Now we are ready to generate the chart using the following code:
+Now we are ready to generate the chart using the following code.
+We will
+use the package `bipartiteD3` to achieve our purpose.

 ``` r
 library(bipartiteD3)